 Rugged good looks backed up with outstanding durability

-In 1960, Continental Trailways began an arrangement with La Brugeoise, SA in Brugge, Belgium, where they agreed to build the Silver Eagle while Continental Trailways began construction of their own plant.
-La Brugeoise, SA introduced the Model 01 in 1960 with many new and updated features including a more conventional front and rear design.
-Engines for the La Brugeoise built Eagles were Cummins NRTO or Detroit Diesel 8V71N and were fitted in the USA along with 4 speed Spicer transmissions.
-The Detroit Diesel 8V71 eventually became the standard engine used in Eagle coaches.
+Continental Trailways secured an arrangement with La Brugeoise, SA in Brugge, Belgium, where they agreed to build the Silver Eagle while Continental Trailways began construction of their own plant.
+La Brugeoise, SA introduced the Silver Eagle Model 01 in August 1961 with many new and updated features including a more conventional front and rear design.
+Engines for the La Brugeoise SA built Silver Eagles were from Cummins or Detroit Diesel and were fitted in the USA along with 4 speed Spicer transmissions.

-In late 1961, Continental Trailways opened its own factory in Brugge, Belgium.
-The new venture was called Bus and Car NV, and it assumed production from La Brugeoise, SA of the Model 01 but with minor changes including a revised grille arrangement.
+By 1962, Continental Trailways own factory was fully operational in Brugge, Belgium.
+Continental Trailways called their new venture Bus and Car NV, and it assumed production from La Brugeoise, SA of the Silver Eagle Model 01 but with minor changes including a revised grille arrangement.

-The Silver Eagle Model 05 with a more squared off appearance, commenced production in 1968 at Bus and Car NV, Belgium and was built there until 1976.
+The Silver Eagle Model 05 commenced production in 1968 at Bus and Car NV, Belgium and was built there until 1976.
+Early production Silver Eagle Model 05s had a carry-over Model 01 body but adopted the Model 05 axle layout with the drive axle at the rear.
+The updated squared off look of the Model 05 was unveiled in 1969.
 In the late 1960s, Continental Trailways sold Bus and Car NV to Western Sales Company which later changed its name to Overseas Inns SA to raise cash for expansion of Trailways services in the USA.
 Continental Trailways retained exclusive rights to the Silver Eagle design and ownership of the jigs and building equipment and Bus and Car NV was contracted to continue building the Silver Eagle.
 In 1974, Bus and Car NV set up Eagle International in Brownsville, Texas USA to build the Model 05 in addition to the Belgian plant.
 The last year that Continental Trailways USA purchased Belgian built Eagles was 1976.
 As Golden Eagles were last produced in 1971, the Silver Eagle insignia was dropped in 1976 and “Silver Eagle” became known simply as “Eagle”.

 In October 1977, Overseas Inns SA sold the Bus and Car NV Belgian plant to MOL NV, a heavy truck and trailer maker from Brugge, Belgium.
-MOL NV sold the remaining stock of Eagles it inherited from Bus and Car NV to customers in Europe, Middle East, South Africa and Australia (Greyhound) over the next 7 years.
-Only a small number of Eagles were completely built by MOL NV.
+MOL NV sold the remaining stock of Eagles it inherited from Bus and Car NV, most of which were built for Trailways USA but not taken, over the next 5 years to customers in Europe, Middle East, South Africa and Australia (Greyhound).
+A small number of around 50 Eagles were completely built by MOL NV.

-In 1980, the Eagle Model 10 was introduced and by May 1981, Trailways Inc. had taken full ownership of Eagle International from Overseas Inns SA.
+In 1980, the Eagle Model 10 was introduced and by May 1981, New Trails Inc, a Trailways holding company, had taken full ownership of Eagle International back from Overseas Inns SA..
 A new plant, Trailways Manufacturing Inc. Harlingen, Texas, which was around 25 miles from Brownsville, was opened in 1982 to meet extra demand but only operated for three years.
 A 102 inches wide Golden Eagle II (Model 15) was released in 1985 and in 1988, the 96 inches wide Eagle Model 20.

-Eagle had excellent sales in 1988 and 1989.
-But Greyhound Lines, Eagle International’s parent company since 1987, declared bankruptcy in 1990.
+In 1987, Greyhound Lines USA became Eagle International’s parent company and Eagle continued with a strong sales performance through 1988 and 1989.
+But Greyhound Lines was struggling and by 1990, Greyhound Lines had declared bankruptcy, unfortunately bringing Eagle down with it.
 Eagle was then sold in 1991 to Mexican company, Corporative Empresarial de Mexico, that also operated Moto Diesel Mexicana (the Detroit Diesel licensee for Mexico) and was run under their subsidiary Grupo & Ruvesa S.A.
 De C.V.

-Greyhound was the prime user of Eagles in Australia with the first Eagle Model 05 arriving in 1973.
+Greyhound was the prime user of Eagles in Australia with the first Eagle Model 05s arriving in late 1973 and early 1974.
 Greyhound was established in Toowoomba, QLD Australia in 1928 by A.R.
 Penfold.
 It was A.R.
 Penfold’s son Russell that had the initiative to bring the Eagle coaches into Australia.
 All told, 40 Model 05s and 13 Model 10s were operated by Greyhound, a Model 05 for Batterham’s, a Model 15 (Europe number; plated as a Model 05 in Australia) for Trailer Tours and a Model 10 and a Model 20 (plated as a Model 10LT in Australia) for Lever Coachlines.
 Lever later acquired Batterham’s Model 05.
-An overall total of 57 Eagles operated in Australia.
+An overall total of 57 Eagles operated in Australia and the first withdrawl from service of the Model 05s commenced in February 1990.

 Both Greyhound’s Eagles and Pioneer’s MCIs were the flagship coaches for interstate express during the 70s and 80s in Australia, with both companies having routes that criss-crossed the country.
 Every long distance driver seemed to have an opinion on which coach they favoured, Eagle or MCI.
 One thing never disputed was the handling of the Eagle.
 The Eagle’s ‘torsilastic’ torsion bar suspension prevented the coach from leaning in corners and provided outstanding handling and ride.
 The downside was that unless the shock absorbers were in top condition the Eagles were sometimes known to have a bucking motion in their ride.

 The most prolific and well known Eagle models were the Model 01, 05, 10 and 15 but Eagle built many other models over the years with some specific to particular markets and regions.
-Following is a list of ‘other Eagle models’ with some basic notes.
+Following is a list of all Eagle models with some basic notes.

 Model 06 | Not built, this model number was possibly intended to be an articulated transit bus | |